aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-pot/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to POT or Online App" h2="Export OTT to POT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+OTT (OpenDocument Text) is a file format used for documents created by OpenOffice or LibreOffice.
+It is an open standard for office documents, and is used for text documents, spreadsheets, presentations, drawings, and databases.
+POT (PowerPoint Open XML Template) is a file format used for PowerPoint presentations created by Microsoft Office.
+It is an open standard for office documents, and is used for creating presentations.
+Converting OTT to POT is necessary when you need to use the same document in both OpenOffice and Microsoft Office.

+<h2>How Aspose.Total helps for ott to pot conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate OTT to POT conversion while using two of it's APIs.
-Load your OTT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POT.
+Aspose.Total for C++ is a suite of powerful file automation APIs that allows you to automate OTT to POT conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With Aspose.Words for C++, you can load your OTT file and convert it to HTML.
+Then, with Aspose.Slides for C++, you can load the HTML and create a new presentation, and save it as POT.
+This process is simple and efficient, and can be done in just a few steps.

+Aspose.Words for C++ is a powerful API for creating, editing, and converting documents.
+It supports a wide range of document formats, including OTT, DOC, DOCX, HTML, and more.
+It also provides features such as document manipulation, document conversion, and document comparison.
+Aspose.Slides for C++ is a powerful API for creating, editing, and converting presentations.
+It supports a wide range of presentation formats, including POT, PPT, PPTX, and more.
+It also provides features such as presentation manipulation, presentation conversion, and presentation comparison.

+With Aspose.Total for C++, you can easily automate OTT to POT conversion.
+It is a powerful suite of APIs that can help you save time and effort when converting documents and presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}